 The decision to go to sleep away camp is a big one and inevitably raises lots of great questions.
 Whether this is your first summer or 10th, we know that feeling prepared to arrive at Camp on that first day is very important.
 Below is a list of questions that we are often called about, but please keep in mind that the answer to your question might also be found on another page of our website or in our 2018 Parent Information Handbook.
 You are also invited to call Camp office at any time to speak to one of our Directors.
 We can be reached at 1-800-782-2344.

 Preparing For Camp:

 Can we visit camp before signing up?

 Yes, we have an Open House on April 22nd and May 20th from 2-4pm.
 All tours are led by our summer camp counselors and staff.
 If this day is not convenient for you, please feel free to call our office and set up a private tour with one of our camp staff any day of the week.
 In addition, we also have a NEW PARENT ORIENTATION on check-in day.
 This is an excellent time to speak and ask questions of some of our summer directors and board members.

 While we do accept registrations and paperwork on a rolling basis, we fill up and encourage all families submit their paperwork by May 1st.

 Packing for camp is a great process and can help alleviate anxieties that your camper may have.
-A complete list of what to pack can be found in our 2017 Parent Handbook
+A complete list of what to pack can be found in our 2018 Parent Information Handbook.

 Do you have a health care professional on staff?